DannySauval/Flappy_Bird_AI/README.md

 ## Usage

 I wrote the code keeping in mind I wanted to be able to tweak parameters and see what it does on the final result.
 In my opinion, it is the best way to learn.
 You can change most of the settings in the `settings.py` file and see what it does, like the number of birds for each generation.
-Regarding the mutation specific settings it is not yet using parameters from the settings file, maybe it will in a future version.
+Regarding the mutation specific settings, it is not using parameters from the settings file yet, maybe it will in a future version.
 But if you want to tweak them, you should check the `model_mutate()` method.

-I hope everything is clear enough and that this project will help people.
+I hope everything is clear enough and that this project will help you.
 If you have any question or suggestion, feel free to contact me !

 <!-- CONTACT -->